codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 See `Controller filters <filters.html>`_ for more information on setting up filters.

+..
+Warning:: If you set filters to routes in **app/Config/Routes.php**
+    (not in **app/Config/Filters.php**), it is recommended to disable auto-routing.
+    When auto-routing is enabled, it may be possible that a controller can be accessed via a different URL than the configured route, in which case the filter you specified to the route will not be applied.
+    See :ref:`use-defined-routes-only` to disable auto-routing.

 **Alias filter**

 You specify an alias defined in **app/Config/Filters.php** for the filter value::